vanHeemstraSystems/real-flight-simulator-8/100/README.md

 Understand the basic controls involved with a collective pitch rc heli, also we go over first time hovers and some do's and don'ts.

+## Physics

-In RealFlight 8 set the level of difficulty to Beginner:
+In RealFlight 8 for Physics set the level of Difficulty to Beginner:

 ![Difficulty: Beginner](https://github.com/vanHeemstraSystems/real-flight-simulator-8/blob/master/100/image0.jpeg)